chinootes/cs/notes/lang.js.node.md

 NodeJS is based on Chrome's [[lang.js.v8]].
 Initially, [[lang.js]] was intended for use in browser.
 In the browser, V8 was the compiler for JS.
 The creator of nodeJS simply made a runtime on top of this V8 engine.

-Even though it is single-threaded, nodeJS still allows [[execution.async]] execution via [[paradigm.event driven]] architecture.
+Even though it is single-threaded, nodeJS still allows [[execution.synchronicity.async]] execution via [[paradigm.event driven]] architecture.
 It uses the [[paradigm.event driven.main loop]] or **event loop** to stay in the memory, while spinning up seperate worker threads for blocking operations.
-The threads are not created on-demand, but rather fetched from a [[arch.pattern.concurrency.thread pool]].
+The threads are not created on-demand, but rather fetched from a [[arch.concepts.pattern.concurrency.thread pool]].

 Non-blocking operations are executed in the main execution itself.
 The blocking operations are moved to an event queue.